roberts98/cubetive/.ai/prd.md

   - All active sessions are terminated after password change

 #### US-005: Profile Management

 - Title: Update Profile Settings
 - Description: As a logged-in user, I want to manage my profile settings
 - Acceptance Criteria:
-  - User can change username (subject to uniqueness)
+  - User can view their username (read-only, cannot be changed)
   - User can toggle profile visibility (public/private)
   - User can view their email address (read-only, cannot be changed)
   - User can change password (requires current password)
   - Changes are saved with confirmation message
   - User can delete account with confirmation dialog

+**Note:** Username changes are NOT supported.
+Usernames are permanently assigned at registration.

 ### Timer Functionality

 #### US-006: Start Solving Session

 - Title: Begin Timing Practice
 - Description: As a user, I want to start a solving session to practice my cube solving
 - Acceptance Criteria: